Kry73/PatternAnalysis-2025/recognition/GFNet-s4979971/README.md

 └── GFNet-s4979971
     ├── dataset.py      # Data loader and preprocessing
     ├── modules.py      # Model components ( GFNet, PyramidGFNet)
-    ├── train.py        # Training and validation
+    ├── train.py        # Training and evaluation
     ├── predict.py      # Evaluating the accuracy of a given model and generating visualisation ├── README.md       # This file
     ├── images          # Folder containing diagrams and visualisation